developerBlogs/developerBlogs.github.io/_posts/2020-07-18-git-for-beginners-02.markdown

 ### 5. Commit Your Changes Using `git commit`

-Now we just need to commit the changes that was sent to the staging area so lets do that by typing **git commit -m**
+Now we just need to commit the changes that was sent to the staging area so lets do that by using **git commit**

 ``` ruby
 $ git commit